 Therefore, please, Jesus, help me to discover you.
 Help to learn to rely not on fragile human possibilities but on You and your love.

 Give me a healthy amount of self-love, freedom, and humility.
 Give me the attention of the heart that knows how to perceive other people’s needs.

 Lord, I give you my heart.
 Make it soft, pure, and humble, and don’t let pride spread inside of it.
-Keep me, oh Lord, in your purity and give my heart the deepest love for you.
+Keep me, oh Lord, in your purity, and give my heart the most profound love for you.
 I love you.
 I want to be yours now and forever.
 Amen.